EUROMAMMALS/eurodeer_db/documentation/eurodeer_user_guide.md

   * **unique** - value(s) in specified column(s) must be unique for each row in a table
   * **check** - an expression is specified, which must evaluate to true for constraint to be satisfied

 * **Triggers**.
-A trigger is a speciﬁcation that the database should automatically execute a particular function whenever a certain type of operation is performed on a particular table in the database.
-The trigger ﬁres a speciﬁc function to perform some actions BEFORE or AFTER records are DELETED, UPDATED, or INSERTED in a table.
-The trigger function must be deﬁned before the trigger itself is created.
+A trigger is a specification that the database should automatically execute a particular function whenever a certain type of operation is performed on a particular table in the database.
+The trigger fires a specific function to perform some actions BEFORE or AFTER records are DELETED, UPDATED, or INSERTED in a table.
+The trigger function must be defined before the trigger itself is created.
 The trigger function must be declared as a function taking no arguments and returning type trigger.
 For example, when you insert a new record in a table, you can modify the values of the attributes before they are uploaded or you can update another table that should be affected by this new upload.
 * **Views**.
 A view is the result set of a stored query on the data, which the database users can query just as they would in a persistent database collection object.
 This pre-established query command is kept in the database dictionary.
 Unlike ordinary base tables in a relational database, a view does not form part of the physical schema: as a result set, it is a virtual table computed or collated dynamically from data in the database when access to that view is requested.
 Changes applied to the data in a relevant underlying table are reflected in the data shown in subsequent invocations of the view.